viswajithiii/test-website/content/authors/admin/_index.md

 organizations: []
 education:
   courses:
-    - course: PhD in Sociology (ongoing)
+    - course: PhD in Sociology
       institution: University of California Irvine
-      year: 2023
+      year: Exp.
+2024
-    - course: MA in Social and Demographic Analysis
+    - course: MA in Demographic and Social Analysis
       institution: University of California Irvine
       year: 2021
-    - course: Integrated (5 yr) MA in Development Studies (minor in Economics)
+    - course: Integrated MA in Development Studies (minor in Economics)
       institution: Indian Institute of Technology Madras
       year: 2017
 email: ""
 superuser: true
 highlight_name: true
 ---
-I am a PhD Candidate in Sociology at UC Irvine.
 I study how internet platforms shape social life, with particular attention to gender, technology, work, accessibility, wellbeing, and culture in the Global South.
+My dissertation project examines the gender dynamics of platform work in India, with a focus on organizational cultures, intersectional inequalities, and strategies of resistance against algorithmic control.
+It is based on a mixed-methods study with over 175 gig workers, platform managers and union organizers in Mumbai.
+I am deeply invested in applying historical-comparative and interdisciplinary perspectives to platform research, including showing how platform work today marks a return to some of the core features of previous work paradigms.

 I am proficient in range of qualitative and quantitive methods, with particular interest in community-based, participatory and mixed-methods approaches.
-I have worked on a range of projects around these topics and others, with a variety of collaborators and teams across South Asia, UK, US and Africa.
+I have worked on a range of projects around my topics of interest, with a variety of collaborators and teams across South Asia, UK, US and Africa.
 You can check out my projects [here](/#projects).

-My dissertation project (ongoing) examines the gender dynamics of platform work in India through interviews, group discussions, demographic surveys, in-depth ethnography and participant observation with a range of platform workers in Mumbai.
-I am deeply invested in approaching research through inter-disciplinary perspectives, and am looking for suitable industry work and post-doc roles post-PhD (starting Spring 2024).
+I am on the job market, looking for post-doc roles starting Summer 2024.
+Please get in touch if you have openings!

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume_onepage.pdf" "newtab" >}}one-page CV{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume_onepage.pdf" "newtab" >}}1 pg resume{{< /staticref >}}.